ElizaLo/Product-Management-and-Leadership/README.md

 - **Cons:** Each person shares what they see as the cons, risks, and disadvantages of the idea.
 - **Mitigations:** Each person proposes mitigation suggestions to amplify the pros and reduce the impact of the cons.

+### Course-correction formula

+#### Behavior observation + impact statement + process suggestion

+_For example_, if there is little discussion happening, you might say:

+_“It seems we’re quiet today (**behavior observation**), which means it’s hard to tell if we’re aligned (**impact statement**).
+How about we take five minutes to brainstorm some questions in silence so we can all gather our thoughts, then share (**process suggestion**)?”_

+- What would be your observation, impact and process statement if a few people are doing most of the talking?

+_“I’m noticing we’re not hearing from everyone, so we’re not getting the benefit of different perspectives.
+Let’s go round-robin (and say “pass” if you prefer not to share).”_

+- What would be your observation, impact and process statement if people are straying away from the topic?

+_“Since we only have 10 minutes left and this is our chance to make a decision that impacts all of us, should we go back to the agenda and add the other topic to the parking lot?”_

+- What would be your observation, impact and process statement if people are shooting down one another ideas?

+_“It looks like some of us are coming up with ideas and some of us are evaluating them, so we’re not making progress.
+Let’s defer judgement for this meeting, then we can look at pros and cons of each idea next week.”_

 --------------------------------------------------------

 # Tools